riebeekn/experiments-in-meteor-blog/_posts/2015-07-01-photo-blog-part-1.md

 });
 {% endhighlight %}

-Pretty simple, we're just creating a `FS.File` object for each file that gets placed in the drop-zone, we then insert it into our Images collection and FSCollection takes care of everything else.
+Pretty simple, we're just creating a `FS.File` object for each file that gets placed in the drop-zone, we then insert it into our Images collection and CollectionFS takes care of everything else.

 After you've added the above code, dropping an image file on the drop-zone will result in a success message in the UI.